PilzDE/pilz_teach/README.md

 It can be used without additional hardware (keyboard-only-mode by default) but has easy interfaces to connect to any external device.

+## Disclaimer

+Since the ros1_bridge doesn't provide bridging custom topics by now, when installed via binaries, we decided to stop developing this package for ROS2 and wait for a distribution, which supports straightforward bridging of custom messages.

 ## Instructions

 ### Prerequisites